forkcms/documentation/installation/index.md

 ## Step 1: Download

-PHP Developers using composer could use this command to install the latest stable release for Fork from the command line:
+PHP Developers using Composer can use this command to install the latest stable release of Fork from the command line:

     composer create-project forkcms/forkcms .